EventHub-WebApplication/EventHub-Documentation/README.md

 ### Project Requirements

-This project is a part of assignment from SCB10X, Venture Builder team.
 Basically, it is a web application which have the following features.

 * Authentication system using Email and Password
 * Register system